OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/checking_partials.rst

 For a more compact display, set :code:`compact_print` to True.
 Notice that if any of the absolute tolerances are exceeded, `>ABS_TOL` is printed at the end of the line.
 Similarly, if any of the relative tolerances are exceeded, `>REL_TOL` is printed at the end of the line.

+Also notice that in the compact form, if the reverse derivative values are only shown for matrix-free components.

 .. embed-test::
     openmdao.core.tests.test_check_derivs.TestCheckPartialsFeature.test_feature_compact_print_formatting